 Ean pushed a chin-length strand of cinnamon hair behind one ear and folded arms across his chest.
-He couldn’t discount the terrible events that had each happened beneath the taint of Cephrael’s Hand—two brothers lost—even if he chose not to believe in the abounding superstitions surrounding the fateful stars.
+He couldn’t discount the terrible events that had happened beneath the taint of Cephrael’s Hand—both of his brothers had died while that constellation shone in the heavens—but neither could he believe in the superstition surrounding the fateful stars.

 “That’s your father talking.”

 A gusting breeze brought the stench of seaweed and wet rocks, and something else, some proprietary scent seemingly owned by that beach alone.
-Ean remembered it well—it and all of the memories it harbored, memories carried like autumn leaves spinning in funnels across the sand.
-“I said goodbye to both brothers upon this very spot,” he observed quietly, recalling a much younger self who watched as first one brother and then the next was carried away toward an awaiting royal ship at anchor, much as the Sea Eagle was now.
+Ean remembered it well—it and all of the memories it carried like autumn leaves spinning in funnels across the sand.
+“I said goodbye to both of my brothers upon this very spot,” the prince observed quietly, recalling a much younger self who watched as first one brother and then the next was carried away toward an awaiting royal ship at anchor, much as the Sea Eagle was now.